zorbeytorunoglu/PlayerLib/README.md

 There are a lot of configurations options to list them all here.
 Some of them will be explained in here yet others are pretty much self explanatory.

 - sessionActivity (nullable): When users clicks on the foreground notification, they will be heading to this activity.
 If you make it null, the tap will do nothing.
-- largeIcon (nullable): We can say that it's some sort of a background icon of the notification.
+- largeIcon (nullable): We can say that it's some sort of a background icon of the notification (for some devices, each model like Samsung, Xiaomi, Oppo they all have different media notification styles.
+You need to test to see what fits for you.).
 - periodicPositionUpdateEnabled & onPlaybackPositionUpdate (nullable): There are no built in callbacks/listeners that is being executed to notify its subscribers about the current position of the current media item.
 There is only one built in way (as far as I could see), yet, if I recall right, it is being executed every nanosecond, which probably would make the user's life harder.
 So, we had to make a custom handler on it, which is triggered each second (configurable) untill the service's death.
 - There are many other configurations, check them all out in the scope of the config builder.
   Simple configuration: